Updated April 2, 2019

 To show how an antimicrobial additive brings value to finished goods, let’s take a look at something like a shower curtain liner.

 A liner without antimicrobial protection quickly become a source of musty odors and unsightly staining.
-Liners incorporating antifungal protection via an antimicrobial masterbatch help to keep the product looking and smelling as good as new.
+Liners incorporating antifungal protection via an antimicrobial masterbatch help to keep the product looking and smelling fresher.

 Other areas that benefit from the use of an antimicrobial masterbatch include: